Dec 21, 2017 (Winter Solstice) – Jan 19, 2018

-Disclaimer: the Sun sign is a much-celebrated yet oversimplified astrological element, usually given more significance than it deserves.
-Remember – you are a whole soup of planets!
+The Sun sign is a much-celebrated astrological element, usually given more significance than it deserves.
+Remember – the Sun is just one planet in your star-soup.

 Alas, t’is the season for criticism.
 Capricorn has ridiculously high standards.
 We need empathy and compassion too.
-Embrace structure and discipline as worthy organizational and directional tools, but don’t ignore everything else.
-The greatest challenge will be remembering to smile.
-Keep it light, moon-dwellers.
+Embrace structure and discipline as worthy organizational/directional tools, but don’t ignore the water, the spirit, the Great Mother.
+Remember to smile and keep it light, moon-dwellers.

 Some things that are important to do: sleep.
 Go to bed early and wake up early.
 This is really imperative, otherwise you will sleep through this entire cycle.
 Eat lightly and not too late at night.
-Exercise as soon as you wake up, or after meditation/pranayama if you are a good little yogi.
-Spend time in the sun…if there is any to be found.
+Exercise as soon as you wake up.
+Spend time in the sun.
 Schedule work into your day and then make sure to show up and do it.
 This is also crucial lest you go back to bed and do nothing.
-Get out, leave your house as much as possible.
-Outings don’t have to be social in nature – move, catch some sun, freshen your mind.
+Get out, leave your house.
+Outings don’t have to be social in nature – move about, freshen your mind.
 If you are feeling overwhelmed or depressed, do not go back to bed!
 Try incorporating citrus, cinnamon, hot chilies or other pitta-inducing foods into your diet.
-These will help keep your energy levels elevated.
+These will help keep your energy elevated.
 Take hot baths but don’t stay in for too long or you will get tired again.
-Stay away from screens, movies, TV, etc. Pick up a book instead or play a (solitary) game.
-All creative work encouraged per usual but I’m not prescribing it because I know how hard it is to create when you’re not feeling inspired…!
+Stay away from screens, movies, TV, etc. Pick up a book instead.
+All creative work encouraged per usual, but I know how hard it is to create when you’re not feeling inspired!